YoungjunByun/Internship-at-DRIMAES/README.md

 # Internship at DRIMAES

-This repository is to restore my work as an intern researcher in SDV(Software Defined Vehicle) center at DRIMAES.
+This repository is to restore my work as an Associate Research Engineer in SDV(Software Defined Vehicle) center at DRIMAES.

 Down below is what I did at my internship

+*IDE Used : STM32CubeIDE and ArduinoIDE

+*Board Used : STM32f303zet6

 ### **1st week (2022-12-26~2022-12-30)**